 \subsubsection{Online learning models}

-Online learning algorithms provide an approach for learning from a large volume of data samples incrementally.
+Online learning algorithms provide a method for incrementally learning from a large volume of data samples.
 Domingos and Hulten~\cite{domingos2000mining} propose the Very Fast Decision Tree (VFDT or Hoefdding Tree) for learning from data streams by updating the tree on the fly.
-The authors claim that given sufficient samples, Hoefdding Tree can produce nearly identical results as a conventional batch tree learner.
+The authors claim that, given sufficient samples, Hoefdding Tree can produce nearly identical results as a conventional batch tree learner.
 Gomes et al.~\cite{gomes2017adaptive} propose the Adaptive Random Forest (ARF), a Random Forest algorithm for handling concept drift in evolving data streams.
-The ARF algorithm incorporates an online bagging algorithm to learn from streaming data incrementally.
-It also applies strategies including drift detection and weighted voting to mitigate the concept drift problem.
+The ARF algorithm incorporates an online bagging algorithm to learn incrementally from streaming data.
+It also applies strategies, including drift detection and weighted voting, to mitigate the concept drift problem.
 There are also time-based ensembles utilizing online learning models as base classifiers (e.g., ADE~\cite{dongre2014review}, AUE~\cite{brzezinski2014reacting}, KUE~\cite{cano2020kappa}).
 For example, Brzezinski et al. propose the Accuracy Updated Ensemble (AUE) model~\cite{brzezinski2014reacting}, which uses online base classifiers and a weighted voting mechanism to deal with concept drift.
 Cano and Krawczyk propose Kappa Updated Ensemble (KUE)~\cite{cano2020kappa}, a combination of online and block-based ensemble approaches that use the Kappa statistic for dynamic weighing and selection of base classifiers.

-In this work, we study the impact of the model maintenance approaches (i.e., periodical retraining, concept drift guided retraining, time-based ensembles, and online learning approaches) on AIOps models.
-Specifically, we apply various model maintenance approaches for prediction tasks on the studied operation datasets and evaluate their impact on the three dimensions of performance, \maintenance{}, and stability.
+In this work, we study the impact of the model update strategies (i.e., periodical retraining, concept drift guided retraining, time-based ensembles, and online learning strategies) on AIOps models.
+Specifically, we apply various model update strategies for prediction tasks on the studied operation datasets and evaluate their impact on the three dimensions of performance, model updating cost, and stability.